Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The challenge lies in finding these products, which remain rare.
 As for the price, until the new methods become mainstream, they will stay high.
 No matter.
 We'll just have to seriously cut back our foie gras consumption.
 Or eliminate it altogether.
 I'll be hunting for that alternative...

 There are so many jokes about tourists sending back their Steak Tartare because it was raw!
-But it's supposed to be raw: that's what Steak Tartare is, ground beef, flavoured with a variety of additional seasonings (a selection of chopped onions, capers, mustard, Worcestershire sauce, hot sauce, a raw egg, salt, pepper...)
+But this most delightful of French entrees is supposed to be raw: that's what Steak Tartare is, raw ground beef, flavoured with a variety of additional seasonings (a selection of chopped onions, capers, mustard, Worcestershire sauce, hot sauce, a raw egg, salt, pepper...)
+Especially in summer, this is one of those France delicacies

 Clearly the most important factor here is freshness (and meat quality, but that goes without saying).
 I would never buy a tartare from a supermarket or one that's packaged.
 I go to the butcher, pick my cut of meat, and have them grind it in front of me.
 Then I rush home, prepare it right away, and consume it within an hour or two.

 Eating it out is also fun, usually in a brasserie.
-In the better establishment, the seasonings will be added in your presence.
+In the better establishment, the seasonings will be added in your presence, turning this traditional French food into a true gem.

 It would seem that this delicacy originated among my own paternal ancestors, the Tatars of Central Asia.
 The wild hordes of the region rode on horseback, as you know, and to feed themselves during their travels, they often placed a cut of salted meat, usually horse or camel, under their saddle for tenderizing and to rid it of excess blood.
 At mealtime, they would clean off the salt, grind the meat and eat it raw.